Terri Moss

-Terri Moss (born January 25, 1966 in Denver, Colorado) is a retired female boxer, and a 2015 inductee into the International Women's Boxing Hall of Fame.
+Terri Moss (born January 25, 1966) is a retired female boxer, and a 2015 inductee into the International Women's Boxing Hall of Fame.

 Background

 Her family moved to Athens, Georgia in 1975 where she grew up and resided until 2003 when she moved to Atlanta to work with professional boxing trainer, Xavier Biggs.
 Xavier is the brother of 1984 Olympic Super Heavyweight Gold Medalist Tyrell Biggs.
 Prior to boxing, Moss pursued a career in Law Enforcement working at several different levels in that field.
 She spent the majority of her career as a Narcotics Investigator.